3r1/awawa/README.md

 - gold stacks under 100 are smol
 - 1k+ gold stacks have a map highlight
 - in waystones, hide low level normal & magic items (if DropLevel<50 && AreaLevel>70)
-- does not hide jewellery or socketed & quality items
+- does not hide jewellery, socketed & quality items, socketables, or currency
 - scaling hiding of magic & normal items substantially lower than AreaLevel
 - scaling waystone & gem highlights (no icon/sound for low level gems)
 - hide 0 qual flasks after tier 6